Copyright, Plagiarism, Fair Use, & Public Domain

 Plagiarism

 Plagiarism is when you say or imply that you are the author or creator of a work when you are not.
-As defined in the University's academic catalog, under Academic Integrity and Conduct,
+As defined in the University's Student Handbook,